How to Start a YouTube Channel in 2022 (Ultimate Guide)

 - Collaborate with other influencers in your niche.

-There are plenty of opportunities for Youtubers to earn money by monetizing their channels, ranging from selling branded merchandise to video advertising.
+There are plenty of opportunities for Youtubers to earn money on YouTube by monetizing their channels, ranging from selling branded merchandise to video advertising.

 Here are a few ways to make money through your channel: